 On February 18, 2020, Metro met with representatives from EPA, TDEC, the U.S. Department of Justice, and the Tennessee Attorney General's office to discuss the path forward for the LTCP approval, among other topics.
 A follow-up conference call with all parties was held on April 4, 2020, with informal clarifications between parties continuing over the following months.
-On July 24, 2020, Metro submitted the Addendum #2 to the LTCP, clarifying and updating the proposed CSO abatement projects.
+On July 24, 2020, Metro submitted Addendum #2 to the LTCP, clarifying and updating the proposed CSO abatement projects.

 On December 7, 2020, Metro received a letter from EPA providing partial conditional approval to the LTCP and addenda.
 The letter approves the proposed control measures at the Benedict & Crutcher, Boscobel, Driftwood, and Schrader CSOs and approves the Central Wastewater Treatment Plant Capacity and CSO Reduction project.
 The letter requires that Metro, within four years, submit a revised LTCP that describes the control measures designed to bring the Kerrigan and Washington CSOs into compliance with Tennessee's water quality standards at the time of submittal.
-(TDEC is currently reviewing the existing water quality standards.)
+(TDEC has reviewed and proposed revisions to the existing water quality standards as part of their triennial review which is currently underway.)
 The letter was agreed to and countersigned by Metro on December 8, 2020.